 Use the Locations API to retrieve or update the

 language_code for each location.
 You can also manage these locations in the Seller Dashboard.
 Applications can use this

 language_code for communications at a location when there is neither a personal nor device language.
 For example:

 Printing receipts.
 When Square Point of Sale (POS) prints a receipt, the buyer generally does not have a Square account or a device to select the language preference.
 So the receipt should be printed in the location's language.

 Sending emails and other communications.
 Applications can use the location language when emailing receipts, invoices, or any other communications for a location.

-In the merchant/seller language.
-Square also maintains a seller-level language preference, available through the Merchants API.
-The merchant language is the ultimate fallback language if none of the preceding apply.
-For example, consider a daily status report to the seller.
-If the status report covers all locations of the seller, then it is best to use the language of the overall merchant for the communication.
+language_code for a seller.
+The merchant language is the ultimate fallback language if the location’s language does not apply.
+For example, if your application sends a daily status report to a seller and applies to all their locations, then it is best to use the language of the overall merchant for the communication.